TemApex/payday2-vtc/README.md

 **Unsupported Heists:**
 - None.

 I don't plan on adding support for custom heists due to how long it would take to go through all the existing custom heists and the uphill struggle it'll be to stay on top of new ones.
-Adding support for official heists already took around a week of non-stop work.
+Adding support for official heists took around a week of non-stop work.

 **Notes:**
 - There are probably still a few interactions I've missed.
 Please report these if you find them.